It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - There Are No Coincidences: Felix insists that Shit Happens...

-: No, Shit don't just Happen.
+: No, Shit does not just Happen.
 Shit takes time.
 Shit takes effort.
 Twenty million dollars worth of effort.

 - In other words, your car breaking down just in time to strand you in the middle of nowhere as a snowstorm starts is a coincidence.
 A twenty-million-dollar drug deal being busted up by a professional assassin just before you close escrow?
 That's somebody with more cash than he knows what to do with wanting to make your life hell.